ajcr/ajcr.github.io/_posts/2019-12-1-Using-J-to-approximate-pi.md

 You might then proceed to check using a scientific calculator, your phone, or your favourite programming language.
 But if you're like me, your next thought will be:

-_...this is tedious and feels like more effort than necessary for a simple pattern of operations._
+_...this is tedious and surely more effort than necessary for a simple pattern._

-This is a compelling reason for learning a language that allows you to express and extend computional patterns with minimal effort.
+Here we have a compelling reason to learn a language that allows us to express and extend computional patterns with minimal effort.

 I want to focus on the [J programming language](https://www.jsoftware.com/#/) and one of its many clever abstractions: hooks.
 This is not-too-difficult to learn and will make swathes of repetitive mathematical expressions typable in a dozen or so characters.
 Once you get the hang of the language, it's a great replacement for a scientific calculator.